 The Stabilisation and Association Agreement (SAA) signed on 16 June 2008 in Luxembourg, established the framework for implementation of legal, administrative, institutional and economic reforms that will lead the country closer to the EU.
 An Interim Agreement on Trade and Trade Related Matters was put into force (from 1 July 2008).
 As a result, the free trade area between EU and BiH was established and the EU is the main trading partner of the country.
 Additionally, BiH benefits from the EU’s unilateral autonomous trade preferences for countries and territories participating in or linked to the Stabilisation and Association process.

 Following completion of the relevant procedures set out in the 15 December 2014 Conclusions of the Foreign Affairs Council of the EU (http://europa.ba/wp-content/uploads/2015/05/delegacijaEU_2014121515000547eng.pdf) , the SAA entered into full force on 1 June 2015.
 The obligations for BiH authorities have thus significantly increased, extending the scope of reforms from trade-related matters to the whole body of EU law.

-• The Commission makes an assessment of the replies provided by BiH and makes a recommendation to the Council of the European Union (28 Member States) on whether candidate status may be granted to BiH, and may set a date for opening accession negotiations.
+• The Commission makes a recommendation to the Council of the European Union (27 Member States) on whether candidate status may be granted to BiH, and may set a date for opening accession negotiations.

 • On completion of the negotiations, a Treaty of Accession is signed and ratified by the Member States and the European Parliament gives its assent.